CFKM-DT

-CFKM-DT, virtual channel 16.1 (UHF digital channel 34), is a Noovo owned-and-operated television station licensed to Trois-Rivières, Quebec, Canada, operating as a de facto semi-satellite of Montreal flagship CFJP-DT.
-The station is owned by the Bell Media subsidiary of BCE Inc. CFKS-DT's studios are located on Boulevard Saint-Jean/Route 40 in Trois-Rivières, and its transmitter is located on Rue Principale in Notre-Dame-du-Mont-Carmel.
+CFKM-DT (channel 16) is a television station in Trois-Rivières, Quebec, Canada, broadcasting the French-language network Noovo.
+The station is owned-and-operated by the Bell Media as a de facto semi-satellite of Montreal flagship CFJP-DT.
+CFKS-DT's studios are located on Boulevard Saint-Jean/Route 40 in Trois-Rivières, and its transmitter is located on Rue Principale in Notre-Dame-du-Mont-Carmel.
 On cable, the station is available on Cogeco channel 5.

 History

 The station went to air on September 7, 1986.
-It was originally launched by Cogeco as a private affiliate of TQS, which was then owned by Jean Pouliot.
+It was originally launched by Cogeco as an independently owned affiliate of TQS, which was then owned by Jean Pouliot.
 It became an O&O of the network in 2001 when Cogeco became the network's primary owner.
 The station was part of V's proposed takeover by Remstar.
 Since the rebranding of the TQS network on August 31, 2009, CFKM has dropped all non-network programming and became a de facto semi-satellite of Montreal owned-and-operated station CFJP-TV.